routejs/docs/Middlewares.md

 ### Route Middleware

-Route middleware is a function that executed when request route is matched.
+Route middleware is a function that is executed when request route is matched.

 ```js
 app.get("/",